hongtri11/Weather-Radar/README.md

 # Weather-Radar

 I built a weather forecast application that utilizes HTML, CSS, JavaScript.
-By fetching API from the open source weather, my application will show the users current temperature both in celsius and fahrenheit
+Fetching API from the open source weather, my application will show the users current temperature both in celsius and fahrenheit

+Technologies used: HTML, CSS, JavaScript, Git